agBeta/nevis/self-documentation/REST.md

 https://stackoverflow.com/a/35429135/.
 Also comment by bbsimonbb (author of article above): "Awfully" is a bit strong !
 Responses will be tiny, a fraction of a kilobyte.
 If you had huge volumes, you could use an ACID key value store (couchDB?) just for storing respones.
 The payments web-service where I first used this pattern has been ticking away happily for 15 years atop a SQL Server DB.
 It's so simple to develop, to integrate with and to support that I find myself agog at the other answers to this problem.
 You can't not have noticed: Among all the RESTful discussion of how you should deal with this, no-one talks about their experience, their problems, their volumes. – bbsimonbb

+Also another answer (from the same person) in another post: https://stackoverflow.com/a/35453041.
+I say that I prefer server generated ids because it increases the likelihood of clients behaving responsibly.
+There are no guarantees, but the developers calling your api want to "do the right thing" just as much as you do, as a general rule.
+With this pattern, unambiguous interaction is at least possible.
+Directly addressing unsafe requests to "real" resources has led us into a world of pain and kludges.

 According to the answer (same link above): Other people often suggest you create the resource with an empty POST, then, once the client has the id of the newly created resource, he can do an "idempotent" update to fill it.
 This is nice, but you will likely need to make DB columns nullable that wouldn't otherwise be, and your updates are **only** idempotent **if** no-one else is trying to update at the same time.

 Also in the comments: I'm all for good style, but your solution includes an additional roundtrip just for conceptual soundness.
 And I'm actually very fond of the idea of non-centralized id's, which can be easily accomplished by using a random 128-bit UUID.
 Nevertheless, it surprises me that I can't seem to find an authoritative source that addresses this (very common - I'd say) problem. – wvdz

+Extra (added by yourself): We are sacrificing one round-trip just to generate an actionId, whereas we could do that in client-side.
+But it is ok, for two reasons:
+First: How many POST,PUT,PATCH requests does a particular client makes comparing to GET requests?
+Meaning, we only use this for PUT, POST and PATCH requests that need idempotency.
+But these requests make up only a small portion of all requests that a client will send.
+So there is no significant slow-down in client.
+Second: explained as comment in @version in `action.js` file.

 ### Race condition (like in ticket reservation system)